TheExploration/Name-Spoofer/README.md

 # Name-Spoofer

 Change ANY string displayed on your screen visually.
-It does not actually change any strings and is client side
+It does not actually change any strings and is client side.

 Works on: nametags, chest, furnace, inventory, item name, other mods, tablist, chat, any text etc.